takigama/HomeAutomationExperiments/IRRemote/README.md

 ## Homie + ESP8266

-This boarrd was designed with homie in mind and uses MQTT to comm's with its controller.
+This board was designed with homie in mind and uses MQTT to comm's with its controller.
 In my case, Home Assistant.
 As this hasnt been written yet, i'll get back to you shortly!